oc-andrey-zaharov/OpenCorporates-DeepWiki/README.md

 ```

 You'll be prompted to select a wiki/version combo from the list, choose format (markdown or json), and specify output path (optional).
 The generated filename automatically includes the version suffix (e.g., `_v3`).

+### Editable Wiki Workspaces

+Running `deepwiki wiki export` in **markdown** mode now creates an editable workspace under `docs/wiki/<owner-repo>_vN`.
+Two layouts are available:

+- `--layout single` – a single Markdown file that contains markers for each page.
+- `--layout multi` – one Markdown file per page, grouped into nested folders that mirror the wiki structure with automatic page linking.

+Each export drops a `.deepwiki-manifest.json` file alongside the Markdown.
+You can:

+1. Enable `--watch` (or accept the interactive prompt) to monitor files for changes; edits are synced back to the cache immediately.
+2. Use any editor (Cursor, VS Code, etc.) to update the Markdown inside `docs/wiki`.
+3. Run `deepwiki sync` later if you exported without watching or want to apply changes in batch.

+The `deepwiki sync` command accepts `--workspace /path/to/docs/wiki/<workspace>` and also supports `--watch` to keep syncing after the first run.

 #### Delete Wiki